 As you may have gathered by now, Banda Neira is the kingdom of the nutmeg.
 It’s a spice with a rich aroma and bittersweet yet woody flavor.
 In addition to its heavenly taste, nutmeg may improve your mood and health.

-In Banda Neira, you will enjoy delicious homemade food at highly affordable prices.
 The local specialty — nutmeg jam pancakes served with freshly squeezed juices — is absolutely delicious.
 If you are a fan of nutmeg and pancakes, you are in luck.
 You can find this nutmeg pancakes meal in almost all cafeterias and restaurants in Banda Neira.
-The spotlight here is on the nutmeg juice.
-Of course, it’s a must-try!
-Also, there is a nutmeg coffee, which will likely become your favorite.

-Besides nutmeg, Bandera Neira offers even more delicious food.
 There are several places where visitors like to eat in Banda Neira, but you should be prepared to go along with the laid-back lifestyle.
 Your service and food might be slow to arrive, but it will certainly be worth the wait.

-Nasi Ayam is another chicken-rice dish you will savor here.
-Like Soto Ayam, this dish is also served in other Asian countries.
-In Banda Neira, you can enjoy Nasi Ayam seasoned with chili spices, sauces, and a pinch of nutmeg.
+Nasi ayam is another chicken-rice dish you will savor here.
+Like soto ayam, this dish is also served in other Asian countries.
+In Banda Neira, you can enjoy nasi ayam seasoned with chili spices, sauces, and a pinch of nutmeg.

 All in all, when you are staying in Banda Neira, you will get the chance to enjoy a lot of healthy food.
 Cafeterias and restaurants usually offer smoothies and fresh juices made from fresh local fruits and vegetables and spiced with nutmeg per preference.